perdelt/TPCx-AI_in_DB/README.md

 These are not needed, so you can comment them out, but you may want to have them to have a more complete data science system.

+There are some test scripts for the extensions in the `tests/` folder.